Music

 Natural vocals and instruments that tell you if the system sounds believable, not hi-fi for its own sake.

-Notice the texture of the voice and how acoustic instruments decay.
+- • The texture of a voice and how acoustic instruments decay

-Listen for body and weight without getting thick or muddy.
+- • Body and weight without getting thick or muddy

 Dynamics & impact